-Attire should be free of inappropriate messages.
-Sports team logos (e.g., Diamondbacks, Notre Dame), and apparel brand names (e.g., Adidas, Nike) are acceptable, provided they do not make inappropriate allusions.
-These guidelines also apply to sweatshirts and jackets that students may wear.
-Footwear should be athletic in nature: no sandals, open-toed, or platform shoes.
-Hats and sunscreen may be appropriate if the students will be in the sun.
+- Attire should be free of inappropriate messages.
+Sports team logos (e.g., Tigers, Saints), and apparel brand names (e.g., Adidas, Nike) are acceptable, provided they do not make inappropriate allusions. - These guidelines also apply to sweatshirts and jackets that students may wear. - Footwear should be athletic in nature: Black and/or White athletic shoes conservative in style - No sandals, open-toed, or platform shoes. - Hats and sunscreen may be appropriate if the students are in the sun.
 Hat styles should follow the same guidelines as above.

-Semi-formal Events Dress Code
+Special Events Dress Code